goodwithtech/dockle/README.md

 ```

 ## Specify exit code
-By default, `DockerGuard` exits with code 0 even if there are some problems.
+By default, `Dockle` exits with code 0 even if there are some problems.
 Use the --exit-code option if you want to exit with a non-zero exit code.

 ```bash